TrenchBoot/TrenchBoot.github.io/README.md

 It is crucial at this point to verify that the pages you have changed render correctly as HTML in local preview.

+It is also important to read console output when starting mkdocs as it shows useful information such as existing files that are not added to `nav` or missing files.

+* console output when there are documents not added to `nav`

+    ```text
+    INFO    -  The following pages exist in the docs directory, but are not included
+            in the "nav" configuration:
+                - specifications/Secure_Launch.md
+    ```

+* console output when files added to `nav` can't be found

+    ```text
+    WARNING -  A reference to 'specifications/no_such_file.md' is included in the
+            'nav' configuration, which is not found in the documentation files.
+    ```